wonyoung/react-native-image-picker/README.md

     angle: 0, // photos only
     allowsEditing: false, // Built in functionality to resize/reposition the image
     noData: false, // photos only - disables the base64 `data` field from being generated (greatly improves performance on large photos)
+    multiple: false, // photos only - select multiple photos - android only
     storageOptions: { // if this key is provided, the image will get saved in the documents/pictures directory (rather than a temporary directory)
       skipBackup: true, // image will NOT be backed up to icloud
       path: 'images' // will save image at /Documents/images rather than the root